NLnetLabs/rotonda-doc/manual/source/quickstart.rst

 also work, of course.

-If you don't have a router or routing daemon with BMP capabilities at your disposal you can use the `mrt-in` connector.
+If you don't have a router or routing daemon with BMP capabilities at your disposal you can use the `mrt-file-in` connector.
 The next section describes this process.

-Using the `mrt-in` connector
+Using the `mrt-file-in` connector
 ----------------------------

 First, you'll have to download a ``mrt`` file from somewhere.
 Our suggestion is to download a bview file from the `RIS (Routing Information Service) <https://ris.ripe.net>`_ project, managed and hosted by the `RIPE NCC <https://www.ripe.net>`_.
 One of the smallest ``mrt`` files in the whole RIS project should be `this file <https://data.ris.ripe.net/rrc26/latest-bview.gz>`_.
 If you download this, or any other bview file from RIS, make sure to unpack ("gunzip") it.